MiguelRBF/coordinate_systems/README.md

 This github repository was created with 2 main goals:

-- Helping all the people to understand the different coordinate systems.
+- Helping all the people to understand the different coordinate systems (I include myself).

 - To be a "Rosetta Stone" to understand different programming languages.